strayMat/causal-ml-course/slides/event_studies.typ

   ]

   #only((4, 5))[
-    Staggered adoption of the treatment: units adopt the policy/treatment at different times...
+    - Staggered adoption of the treatment: units adopt the policy/treatment at different times...
   ]
   #only(4)[

-    #figure(image("img/event_studies/staggered_adoption.svg", width: 40%))
+    #figure(image("img/event_studies/staggered_adoption.svg", width: 37%))
   ]

   #only(5)[
-    This setup is known as
+    This setup is known as:
     #set align(center)
     == #alert[Panel data, event studies, longitudinal data, time-series data.]
   ]